Probable Dormant Neutron Star in a Short-Period Binary System: Radial velocities of J1255

 To better constrain the possibility of a long-term RV trend, we attempted to include a linear trend in the solution.
 Based on the TRES dataset, we constrain the slope to $-0.0015 < a < 0.0030$ km~s$^{-1}$/day at the $2\sigma$ level, indicating that any such a linear trend is insignificant, within the range accessible to our precision and data time span.

 Just before submission of the paper, the {\it Gaia} orbit of J1255, Gaia DR3 1577114915964797184, became available.
-Their elements --- period of $2.760586\pm 4.9\times 10^{-5}$\,d, amplitude of $96.2 \pm 1.3$\,km s$^{-1}$ and eccentricity of $0.019 \pm 0.011$ \citep{NSS}, are consistent with our spectroscopic orbit.
+Their elements --- period of $2.760586\pm 4.9\times 10^{-5}$\,d, semi-amplitude of $96.2 \pm 1.3$\,km s$^{-1}$ and eccentricity of $0.019 \pm 0.011$ \citep{NSS}, are consistent with our spectroscopic orbit.